cellularmitosis/leopard.sh/README.txt

 *own* /opt, it is a *citizen* of /opt.

-If you had previously unlinked a package but hadn't actually deleted it, and now you'd like to re-link it, here's how to do that:
+If you had previously unlinked a package but hadn't actually deleted it, and now you'd like to re-link it, just run:

-    $ rm -rf /opt/gzip-1.11
-    $ leopard.sh gzip-1.11
+    $ leopard.sh --link gzip-1.11

-No, I'm not kidding :)  Of course you could also just manually run:

-    $ ln -s /opt/gzip-1.11/bin/* /usr/local/bin/

 Project goals: